owenjpark/C-Triple-Plus/README.md

 1. Updating the lexer and first parser to support assignment and variables --updated the old lex files
 2. Creating an infix parser

+# Updates
+1. the lexer and parser now accept "=" and variables
+2. If there are vairables the input the parser saves them into a variable vector in case they needed to be used later.

 # Infix Parser
 Split into 3 files:
 1. calc.h - header file of all fucntion and class declarations
 2. calcfunctions.cpp - implementation of functions
 3. calc.cpp - takes in input, uses functions, and produces output

 The Infix Parser produces the same output as the first Parser.
 The main difference is how it takes in input and treats errors.
-This parser takes in one line of input, runs, and aks for another line of input.
+This parser takes in one line of input, runs, and asks for another line of input.
 The program repeats this process until the user stops inputting.
 If there is an error in the input calc outputs an error, skips the rest of functions, and asks for another input.

 The infix parser uses the following functions:
 - createtokens() - takes in input and returns vector of tokens